JulKaltenegger/2024-AI-enabled-material-property-predictions/README.md

 | Symbolic AI | Knowledge Engineering and Ontology | Semantic Knowledge Graph | Knowlegde Graph inference, Link prediction, Description Logic | Resolution-based reasoning |

 ## Conceptual Process Framework
-The process framework takes up the previous divisions and puts them in relation and order to each other.
-In this way, both subdomains can be designed to interact with each other throughout the data modelling and prediction steps.
+The process framework takes up the previous divisions and puts them in relation to and order with each other.
+In this way, methods of both AI subdomains (sub-symbolic and symbolic) can be designed to interact with each other throughout the data modelling and prediction steps.

-- (I)	The data processing handles data sources in various file formats and applies knowledge engineering and feature engineering in parallel.
-Statistically significant features are acknowledged as part of domain knowledge engineering and can be integrated as concept within a domain-specific knowlegde graph.
-NLP is utilised to detect semantic similarities between various concept that are defined throughout various (open) data models.
-As such, a multi dimensional property enrichment for material types in a specific building context is enabled.
+- (I)	 Data processing handles data sources in various file formats and applies knowledge engineering and feature engineering simultaneously.
+Statistically significant features are acknowledged as part of domain knowledge engineering and can be integrated as a concept within a domain-specific knowledge graph.
+NLP is utilised to detect semantic similarities between various concepts that are defined throughout multiple (open) data models.
+As such, domain-specific knowledge graphs can be interlinked in a flexible contextual model and thus can respond to specific use cases.
-- (II) The data prediction addresses missing information as part of individual data sources as well as missing links between information models for materials and buildings.
-ML and ANN (sub-symbolic) are used to predict missing material properties, and knowledge graphs and logic (symbolic) are used to shape rules that enable the linking of multi-scalar material information.
+- (II) Data prediction addresses missing information in individual data sources and missing links between concepts that describe materials and buildings in various aggregations and scales.
+ML and ANN (sub-symbolic) train prediction models and eventually forecast material property data per material type in a building use-specific context.
+Knowledge graphs and logic (symbolic) are used to shape rules and conditions.
+Missing data and links can be predicted, and by that, complex reasoning challenges can be overcome.
+For instance, material performances for a specific type of building in a specific climate region can be predicted under certain probabilities following conditional rules and data-driven forecasts.
+As such, quantitative property predictions enrich a qualitative multi-scalar material information knowledge graph.

 <div align="center">
 <img src="https://github.com/user-attachments/assets/477e815b-7ffb-49a6-9ddf-d4358aa40d42" alt="Concept Diagram" />